-If you would like to investigate accelerating your child's entry, so they do not start in the year group relevant to the child's age (the school year they turn five), but instead start at an earlier time, you should contact the LA at an early stage to discuss your intentions and what the best approach might be.
+- Pupils will normally be admitted into the year group relevant to the pupil's age. - If you would like to investigate accelerating your child's entry, so they do not start in the year group relevant to the child's age, but instead start at an earlier time, you should contact the LA at an early stage to discuss your intentions and what the best approach might be.

-If you would like to accelerate your child's entry, you should then put a formal request in writing, together with any supporting information, by no later than 29 November 2022.
-The LA will then consider your request, if necessary in conjunction with other schools, early years providers and professionals.
+If you would like to accelerate your child's entry, you should then put a formal request in writing, together with any supporting information, an details of whether your child has previously been educated out of their chronological age group, by no later than 29 November 2022.
+The LA will then consider your request, if necessary in conjunction with other schools and professionals.